 If you think jars are nothing to get excited about, you’re also wrong!
 I will admit to occasionally spending a little extra cash at the grocery store for an item that sold in glass rather than plastic.
-Why, you ask?
+Why you ask?
 I’ll tell you.
-I hardly ever through away a glass jar.
+I hardly ever throw away a glass jar.

 In this post I’ll show you how you can fall in love with glass jars too.
 Mason jars are super on trend at the moment (and for good reason), but before you go out and buy a case of brand new jars, consider those that are already holding condiments in your fridge and pantry.
 There are so many lovely glass vessels just begging to be reused!
 There are more uses for them than you might think.
 Here are a few of my favorites:

 Flower Vases + Plants